Singapore GP Qualifying: Hamilton takes pole in fine style

 22 September, 2012

-Sep.22 (Apex) Lewis Hamilton delivered one of the most impressive qualifying laps of his stellar career to take pole position for the Singapore Grand Prix in fine style on a balmy night, at the floodlit Marina Bay Street Circuit.
+Sep.22 (GP247) Lewis Hamilton delivered one of the most impressive qualifying laps of his stellar career to take pole position for the Singapore Grand Prix in fine style on a balmy night, at the floodlit Marina Bay Street Circuit.

 It was Hamilton’s 24th F1 career pole position, and with it he became the first driver to start from top spot on the grid in Singapore more than once.
 The McLaren driver looked set to slug it out with world champion Sebastian Vettel in Q3, as the two were clearly head and shoulders above the rest.
 Hamilton dug deep to pull out a stunning lap – 1 minute 46.362 seconds – which in the end was nearly half a second better than the next best.